What is JS3D

 Next we need to initialize a renderer, and tell it to render into the div we just created.
 First, we’ll make it initialize once the page has loaded by adding an onLoad property to the body tag thus:

 Next place the following code in your head tag.
 This defines what that init() method mentioned earlier does.

 Add objects to the scene

 The bad news is, at the moment the only built-in objects you can add are points and lines.
 The good news is, as with the cube above, you can make other shapes with these.

 Transform the scene<

 The functions for transforming the scene are as follows, note that m can be omitted from all of them.

-To syntax to use these functions is as follows
+The syntax to use these functions is as follows

 and similarly with the other functions.
-Note that the canvas.matrix part is necessary, as it specifies what we are
+Note that the canvas.matrix part is necessary, as it specifies what we are rotating.

 Render the scene